Tips for Success

 It’s in the syllabus!

 Many people come to college never having heard of a “syllabus.”
 Each professor creates the syllabus for their class.
-This is where they explain to you what you should expect from the class and what is expected of you.
+This is where they explain what you should expect from the class and what is expected of you.
 “It’s in the syllabus” is a common refrain of college professors as they hope that students will read the instructions for the course before panicking or emailing with questions.
 Again, this is true whether online or on-ground.

 - Using the Syllabus (4:02 min)